 Coordinated access to the HYC is through mobile staff that provide screening, eligibility and referral services, and via the Access Center, located at 1635 SW Alder Street.
 A continuum of services are offered including: day programs/drop in programs, education, employment, mental health & addictions supports, engagement services, health, recreational opportunities, emergency shelter and a range of housing options.
 Download the HYC Coordinated Access brochure.
 (237.17 KB)

 The Alba Collaborative, located at the Youth Opportunity Center in Rockwood, provides 24/7 help for youth under 18 experiencing a crisis or needing a safe place to stay.
 Outreach and wraparound supports are offered for young people ages 9-17 at-risk of or experiencing homelessness including:

-- Mentoring & advocacy from staff trained in Trauma Informed Care &Assertive Engagement
+- Mentoring and advocacy from staff trained in Trauma Informed Care and Assertive Engagement

 - Access and/or referrals to emergency and transitional housing options

 - Food, clothing, hygiene items, bus tickets/public transportation support